-is embarking on a mission to significantly boost its and production, aiming to reach 6.8 gigawatts within the next year.
+Egypt is embarking on a mission to significantly boost its solar and wind energy production, aiming to reach 6.8 gigawatts within the next year.
 This initiative, which includes 1.6 gigawatts from wind power and 1.9 gigawatts from solar power plants, has garnered support from three prominent local banks: QNB Al Ahly, Agricultural Bank of Egypt, and HSBC.

 The primary focus of this support is the financing of two 100-megawatt solar stations located in the New Valley Governorate.
 These stations are poised to play a pivotal role in serving the energy needs of Egyptian Smart Engineering Solutions (SES) and the German company Freneil.